 Mediktor Acquires Sensely and Consolidates Its Position as a Leader in AI Healthcare Solutions

-The merger creates one of the largest global AI-based solutions providers in the healthcare ecosystem.
-The new organization will be driven by an enriched conversational healthcare platform to help increase efficiencies and reduce costs using its complementary technologies, including the company’s AI medical assistant.
-According to a recent survey of insurance customers, 54% of patients who used it were satisfied with the medical guidance it provided and did not need additional services or follow-up from a physician.
+The merger creates one of the largest global providers of AI-based solutions in the healthcare ecosystem.
+The new organisation will be driven by an enriched conversational healthcare platform to help increase efficiency and reduce costs through its complementary technologies, including the company's AI medical assistant.
+According to a recent survey of insurance customers, 54% of patients who used it were satisfied with the medical advice it provided and did not need additional services or follow-up from a physician.

-“This acquisition is a transformational step for Mediktor and reinforces our commitment to digital health innovation.
-By joining forces with Sensely, we are poised to offer a leading top-notch AI solution to multiple businesses, ultimately improving millions of people's access to healthcare," states Cristian Pascual, Chief Executive Officer of Mediktor.
+"This acquisition is a transformative step for Mediktor, reinforcing our commitment to digital health innovation.
+By joining forces with Sensely, we will be able to offer a leading, best-in-class AI solution to multiple companies, ultimately improving access to healthcare for millions of people," said Cristian Pascual, Chief Executive Officer of Mediktor.

-As a result of the integration, Mediktor will acquire educational healthcare content from Mayo Clinic, which was developed as part of a pre-existing agreement with Sensely.
-Mayo Clinic will also become a shareholder of the newly integrated company and hold a seat on the Board of Directors as an observer.
+As a result of the integration, Mediktor will acquire Mayo Clinic's educational healthcare content developed under a pre-existing agreement with Sensely.
+Mayo Clinic will also become a shareholder in the combined company and will have an observer seat on the board of directors.

-MTIP, a leading Swiss-based growth equity firm and long-standing partner of Mediktor, has reaffirmed its confidence in the company’s vision and direction.
-As a member of the Mediktor Board of Directors, MTIP has communicated its unwavering financial and strategic support of the company's acquisition of Sensely and its overall growth strategy.
+MTIP, a leading Swiss-based growth equity firm and long-time partner of Mediktor, has reaffirmed its confidence in the company's vision and direction.
+As a member of Mediktor's Board of Directors, MTIP has communicated its unwavering financial and strategic support for the company's acquisition of Sensely and its overall growth strategy.

 At the same time, Aliath Bioventures, a venture capital firm that has been supporting Mediktor since 2018, also played a significant role in facilitating this acquisition.
 Aliath remains deeply committed to supporting Mediktor’s strategic growth, strengthening its market leadership, and long-term success.

-“Mediktor and Sensely represent the perfect synergy between AI-based symptom assessment and empathy-driven virtual assistance that puts patients at the center,” said Adam Odessky, Sensely's Co-Founder and CEO.
-“The combination of these two organizations provides customers with a strong, comprehensive suite of technology services that are proven to increase efficiency and reduce overhead costs for institutions while offering unparalleled personalized engagement services to patients and insurance members.
-We’re excited to share Mediktor’s vision for becoming a leading player in an evolving and competitive digital healthcare environment.”
+"Mediktor and Sensely represent the perfect synergy between AI-based symptom assessment and empathy-driven, patient-centric virtual assistance," said Adam Odessky, co-founder and CEO of Sensely.
+"The combination of these two organisations provides customers with a strong, comprehensive suite of technology services that are proven to increase efficiency and reduce overhead costs for institutions, while delivering unparalleled personalised engagement services to patients and plan members.
+We're excited to share Mediktor's vision of becoming a leading player in an evolving and competitive digital healthcare environment.

-Mediktor plans to integrate Sensely’s current staff and management team into the new organization, where Mr. Odessky will take on the role of Chief Product Officer, bringing his vast experience and leadership to the team.
+Mediktor plans to integrate Sensely's current staff and management team into the new organisation, with Mr. Odessky taking on the role of Chief Product Officer, bringing his extensive experience and leadership to the team.

 About Mediktor

-Mediktor is the most advanced AI-based medical chatbot for triage and pre-diagnosis that guides patients to the right level of care at the right time – improving access while enabling more efficient care navigation.
-Powered by a sophisticated AI engine that enables users to converse naturally in several languages, Mediktor’s white-labeled SaaS is omnichannel and can be easily embedded into any interface (web, mobile, desktop).
-Mediktor’s customers include health plans, hospitals and health systems, telehealth, and pharmaceutical companies.
-For more information, please visit www.mediktor.com
+Mediktor is the most advanced AI-based medical chatbot for triage and pre-diagnosis, guiding patients to the right level of care at the right time - improving access while enabling more efficient care navigation.
+Powered by a sophisticated AI engine that allows users to converse naturally in multiple languages, Mediktor's white-labelled SaaS is omnichannel and can be easily embedded into any interface (web, mobile, desktop).
+Mediktor's customers include health plans, hospitals and health systems, telemedicine and pharmaceutical companies.
+For further information please visit www.mediktor.com.

 About Sensely

-Sensely is a leading innovator of avatar and chatbot-based platforms that are designed to assist insurance plan members and patients with the insurance services and healthcare resources whenever they need them.
-With offices in San Francisco and London, Sensely's global teams provide virtual assistant solutions to an array of diversified healthcare sectors, including insurance companies, hospital systems, and pharmaceutical clients worldwide.
-For more information, visit www.sensely.com.
+Sensely is a leading innovator of avatar- and chatbot-based platforms designed to assist insurance plan members and patients with insurance services and healthcare resources whenever they need them.
+With offices in San Francisco and London, Sensely's global teams provide virtual assistant solutions to a range of diverse healthcare sectors, including insurance companies, hospital systems and pharmaceutical clients worldwide.
+For more information, please visit www.sensely.com.

 About MTIP

-MTIP is a Swiss-based growth equity firm investing in European healthtech companies that aim to revolutionize global healthcare.
-The team leverages deep sector expertise to help scale up successful and sustainable healthtech businesses For more information, visit www.mtip.ch.
+MTIP is a Swiss-based growth equity firm investing in European healthtech companies that aim to revolutionise global healthcare.
+The team leverages deep sector expertise to help scale up successful and sustainable healthtech businesses.
+For more information, visit www.mtip.ch.

 About Aliath Bioventures